vgs-samples/android-sdk-demo/collect/src/main/java/com/vgscollect/androiddemo/samples/views/name/README.md

-# Card Number Field Sample
+# Person Name Field Sample

-This sample of Activity demonstrates how to use card number field.
+This sample of Activity demonstrates how to use person name field.

 ## Prerequisites